-- Use only the batteries supplied with the product.
-Improper use, or use of unapproved batteries may present a risk of fire, explosion, or other hazard, and may invalidate any approval or warranty. - Exercise extreme care when handling batteries in order not to short the battery with conducting materials such as rings, bracelets and keys.
-The battery or conduction material may overheat explode and or cause burns - Never replace or charge the battery in a potentially explosive atmosphere (such as where gas is leaking) as contact sparking may occur while installing or removing the batteries cause a fire or an explosion. - Do not modify, cut, unwrap, disassemble, crush, bend, puncture, heat or damage the battery. - If a battery leaks, do not let the battery liquid touch skin or eyes.
+- Do not dispose of the batteries in a fire as they may explode. - Exercise extreme care when handling batteries in order not to short the battery with conducting materials such as rings, bracelets and keys.
+The battery or conduction material may overheat explode and or cause burns.

+- Never replace batteries in a potentially explosive atmosphere (such as where gas is leaking) as contact sparking may occur while installing or removing the batteries and cause a fire or an explosion. - Do not modify, cut, disassemble, crush, bend, puncture, heat or damage the batteries. - If batteries leak, do not let the battery liquid touch skin or eyes.
 If this happens, immediately flush the affected areas with water, and seek medical assistance.
 Released electrolyte is corrosive and may cause damage to the eyes and skin.
-It may be toxic if swallowed. - Do not immerse or expose the battery to water or other liquids. - If you believe the batteries are damaged, remove product from the charger and stop using the product.
-Contact Oricom for assistance. - Never use damaged batteries as they may explode. - Remove batteries when they are no longer able to hold a charge and when the equipment will not be used for an extended period of time
+It may be toxic if swallowed. - Do not immerse or expose the batteries to water or other liquids. - Never use damaged batteries as they may explode. - Remove batteries when they are no longer able to hold a charge and when the equipment will not be used for an extended period of time.

-Dispose of the batteries according to local regulations, never in your household rubbish.
+Dispose of batteries according to local regulations, never in your household rubbish.